 - Open the Photos app and find your burst photos–look for a photo icon resembling stacked folders

 - You’ll see your photo identified as a Burst in the top left.
-It also lists the number of photos in the burst series
+It also lists the number of pictures in the burst series

 - Tap Select at the bottom of the screen to see all the photos

 - Swipe left and right to see all the burst photos

 - Tap the photo(s) you want to keep and press Done

 - Select either Keep Everything or select Keep Only Favorites, your selected photo(s)

 - Unselected burst photos move to your Recently Deleted Album

 - Don’t forget to delete these one more time to clear it out of your iPhone’s storage

 Turn Off Photo Stream If You Own Multiple Devices

 If you own multiple iDevices or Macs that use the same Apple ID, turning off Upload to My Photo Stream should help keep some space free.